 A mechanical force causes our soft brains to move within the hard skull.
 After this initial hit, there is a flow of ions in and out of our brain cells and a release of neurotransmitters.
-This release disrupts the normal balance of the brain cells, and there is a decreased blood flow to the brain.
+This release disrupts the normal balance of the brain cells, and there is a decreased metabolism to the brain.

 A day after a concussion

 The disruption in brain metabolism is at its worst approximately two to three days after an injury, and remains that way for at least one week.
 This metabolism may not normalize until at least one month from the date of the injury.

 The metabolism in the brain may remain unstable, even though symptoms have subsided.
 Just because a patient is no longer exhibiting symptoms doesn’t mean that the brain is back to functioning normally, so continue to use caution and refrain from getting back into activities that could result in additional or increased injury.

 For most people, symptoms will resolve within one to three months.
 Athletic head injuries typically improve within the first month.
 Rarely do patients continue to experience symptoms beyond one year from the time of their injury.
 For the small percentage of those who do, there is probably some long-lasting brain injury, which may show up on imaging studies.